 - Watch your coil resistance limits.
 This is especially true for vaping aficionados who build their own coil setups.
 Remember, most experts recommend that you never go below 0.2 ohms, since anything below that level can increase the risk of accidents or other mishaps.

 - Store your batteries properly, to avoid shorting them out.
 Short circuits can occur when the negative and positive terminals come into contact with the battery simultaneously, or due to careless storage habits.
 For example, batteries can experience a host of problems when they are stored with objects made of metal.
-As a rule, never store them in a junk drawer or tool chest.
+As a rule, never store them in a junk drawer or tool chest (keep away from keys, loose change).
 If your battery or mod heats up inexplicably, you may have a short circuit on your hands.

 - Never totally deplete your battery’s charge either.
 With most batteries, there is a recognizable reduction in capability as they near depletion.
 When you get those indications that your battery is low on power, replace that power source for another.